 For example, you can create ticket prices on an event page.
-When a customer selects a ticket price, that amount is passed on to the invoicing page where she is able to view what is owed and enter payment information.
+When a customer selects a ticket price, that amount is passed on to the invoicing page where they are able to view what is owed and enter payment information.

-1. Create a new page by going to your website and selecting “+ New page.”
+First, create a new page by going to your website and selecting + New page.
 Enter the name of the page and select the Invoices page type.

 Learn how to edit your payment processor settings.

 3. You can enter a page slug in the “After paying, what page should they land on next?” field.
-This is the page your customer will land on after she has paid her invoice.
+This is the page your customer will land on after they have paid their invoice.